guilhermesad/rspotify/README.md

 The user's access token is automatically refreshed by RSpotify when needed.
 This is specially useful if you persist the user data on a database: this way he only needs to log in to Spotify once in his entire use of your application.

-RSpotify provides a way to easy persistance:
+RSpotify provides a way to facilitate persistence:

 ```ruby
 hash = spotify_user.to_hash